gloryjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that sets the moe o the file hello the same as olleh mode
+create a script that adds execute permission to all subdirectories of the cureent directory for the owner, the group owner and all other users.
+Regular file should not be chnaged